Fluke (band): Six Wheels on My Wagon

-Oto, Risotto and departure of Mike Tournier
+Oto and Risotto

 The following year, Fluke released their third album, Oto, which is the Greek word for "of the ear".
-In terms of style, Oto was somewhat darker than Six Wheels on my Wagon, focusing on the downbeat ambient effects which were present in the second half of Six Wheels, and the band completely removed the uplifting house style that characterised their previous work.
-Only two singles were released from Oto; "Bullet" and "Tosh".
+In terms of style, Oto was darker and more atmospheric than Six Wheels on my Wagon, focusing on the downtempo ambient techniques which were present in the second half of Six Wheels, with the uplifting house style that characterised their previous work appearing only on select tracks.
+Two singles were released from Oto; "Bullet" and "Tosh".
 "Bullet" was chosen by Dominic Pride of Billboard magazine as one of his top ten picks of 1995.

 In 1996, Fluke released "Atom Bomb", a single that reached number 20 in the UK singles chart.
-Originally created as a track for the video game Wipeout 2097 (Along with "V6"), it became the centrepiece of their next album, Risotto.
-The track was also released as a single from the soundtrack album Wipeout 2097: The Soundtrack, which had tracks from The Chemical Brothers, Future Sound of London, Photek, Underworld, Daft Punk, Leftfield and The Prodigy.
-Fluke's fourth studio album was the pinnacle of Fluke's mainstream chart success with the singles "Atom Bomb" and "Absurd".
-The album was named Risotto after the risotto food dish because, like its culinary counterpart, it contained a mix of "ingredients".
-These included the singles "Atom Bomb" and "Absurd", new tracks "Goodnight Lover" and "Kitten Moon", the post-album single "Squirt" and reworked older tracks such as "Mosh", a remix of "Tosh" from Oto.
-David Bennun of The Guardian wrote of Risotto:
+Originally created as a track for the video game Wipeout 2097, it became the centrepiece of their next album, Risotto.
+The track was also released as a single from the soundtrack album Wipeout 2097: The Soundtrack, which included another Fluke track "V Six" and tracks from contemporaries The Chemical Brothers, Future Sound of London, Photek, Underworld, Daft Punk, Leftfield and The Prodigy.
+Fluke's fourth studio album was the pinnacle of Fluke's mainstream chart success with the singles "Atom Bomb" and "Absurd" and was much more upbeat than the previous album Oto.
+It was named Risotto after the food dish because, like its culinary counterpart, it contained "a mix of ingredients" and as a pun on the fact that the album featured multiple reworks of tracks from Oto.

 Risotto pushes forward Fluke's slick, sophisticated techno at a relentless pace.
 Sometimes, on Absurd, Atom Bomb and especially the top-notch Squirt, it takes a terrier-like grip on your concentration, with the muted vocals hissing in your head like Martian broadcasts arriving through your fillings.

-At this time, reused the Lucky Monkeys name for the release of "Bjango", a single which included a remix by Fluke themselves.
+In 1997, The Lucky Monkeys alias was revived for the release of "Bjango", a single which included a remix by Fluke themselves.
+This song was based on an early version of their remix of "Hyperballad" for Bjork.

 After touring for a year with Risotto on the American "Electric Highway Tour", and having made two appearances at the Glastonbury festival in 1995 and 1998, Tournier left the group to pursue a different project named Syntax, with the band's long standing friend, Jan Burton.
-They produced just a single album, Meccano Mind in March 2004, which in turn produced two moderately successful singles and a live tour supporting Scissor Sisters.
+They produced a single album, Meccano Mind in March 2004.